-The Original Rider Waite Tarot Deck (£16) – A true classic.
-A lot of other tarots are based on this deck, and many tarot guide books refer to it, which makes this a good choice of deck to begin your tarot journey.
-Conceived by A.E.
-Waite; cards designed by Pamela Colman Smith.
+The Original Rider Waite Tarot Deck (£16) conceived by A.E.
+Waite, and designed by Pamela Colman Smith.
+A true classic – the archetypal tarot – upon which a lot of other tarots are based; many tarot guide books refer to it, which makes this a good choice of deck to begin your tarot journey.

 The Hobbit Tarot (£12) – Just ahead of the recent feature film releases from Peter Jackson, Peter Pracownik (artist for the Imperial Dragon Oracle, The Dragon Tarot, The Lord of the Rings Tarot, and Woodland Wisdom Oracle Cards) joined with Terry Donaldson (author of several books on tarot including The Dragon Tarot and The Lord of the Rings Tarot) to bring you the world of Bilbo Baggins, beautifully depicting significant moments from the book.
 Enter the world of The Hobbit and allow the powerful imagery of the tarot to guide you through this mystic realm.
 Following the hero’s quest along his many adventures, The Hobbit Tarot helps us understand the meaning of our own life journeys.
 96-page booklet offers insightful tarot interpretations and three unique card spreads.

 Tarot of the Old Path (£20) – Created by the artist Sylvia Gainsford and the author Howard Rodway with the help of eight “witches” and representatives of the traditional Wicca Path.
 78 cards designed with psychic insights using a modern approach to the magical Old Path.
 The magic tarot of female energies and wisdom.